embroider-build/embroider/packages/core/notes.md

 # Stack
+ - we can avoid needing the addon's app-js as trees at all.
+    - the AppEntry tree can stop being a tree and just be a hook that runs inside WorkspaceUpdater
+ - to do that we should clarify the build timing of Workspace as consumed by app.
+ - we should split all tree building out of MovedPackage and let it just be about the package
  - externals detection should take into account which deps are ember-addons and whether or not we have ember-auto-import
     - would be nice to use package-cache for this, which implies refactoring so its available inside v1-addon
     - this is a good time to split the phase1 and phase2 layers into separate packages